wjorda/pyTBA/README.md

 * `numpy` (If using `pytba.stats`)

 ###Note about older versions:
 If you are updating from an older version (with the single blualliance.py file), be aware that the package structure has become more modularized.
 The core API code is now in the `pytba.api` module.
 The `Event` class is now under `pytba.models`.
 The decorators and utility methods are now under `pytba.util`, and OPR calcuation is now under `pytba.stat`.
+Check out [the init release](https://github.com/Thing342/pyTBA/releases/tag/init) if you need to clone the older code.